 (3) The Commission shall cause to be published in the Gazette notice of the making, amendment or revocation of supply policies, but such a notice need not include the text of supply policies or the amendments.

-(4) In subsection (2), “specified” means specified in the supply policies.
+(4) In subsection (2), specified means specified in the supply policies.

 29. Contracts made by Commission